 Ambiguity and uncertainty of the scale

-One of my big gripes about the five-star scale is ambiguity behind the ratings that you are allowed to give.
+One of my big gripes about numeric scales like the five-star scale is the ambiguity behind the ratings that you are allowed to give.
 What exactly distinguishes between three stars and four stars?
-What is enough to push your rating up to that next star?
-What is enough to pull it down?
-Because of a lack of clarity, star ratings can end up being very subjective.
-It is easy to end up with two people who give an item the same three-star rating but actually feel differently about it.
-Some websites attempt to handle this reasonably.
-Netflix, for instance, used to present some explanatory text for each star when hovering over them during a rating:
+What’s enough to push your rating up to that next star?
+What’s enough to pull it down?
+Because of a lack of clarity, star ratings can end up being highly subjective.
+It’s easy to end up with two people who give an item the same three-star rating when they actually feel differently about that item.
+Some websites attempt to handle this reasonably; back when Netflix still used a five-star scale, they presented some explanatory text for each star when hovering over while rating a movie:

-However, even the explanatory text itself can end up coming off as subjective.
+Eventually, Netflix stopped displaying this hover text, instead letting ambiguity creep back in.
+That being said, even the explanatory text itself can come off as subjective.
 What does it mean to “really” like a movie?
-Why are the intervals between the options unequal (i.e. no “Really disliked it” option)?
-The explanatory text can help if done correctly, but it can also simply add to the subjectivity of submitted ratings.
+Why are the intervals between the options unequal, with there being no “Really disliked it” option and with the typically neutral three-star text being very much not neutral?
+Explanatory text can help if done correctly, but it can also add to the subjectivity of submitted ratings.

 Unreliability of ratings

-Because a star rating scale iteslf is so ambiguous and uncertain, so too are the ratings submitted to it.
+Because a star rating scale iteslf is so ambiguous and uncertain, the ratings end up reflecting that ambiguity and uncertainty.
 Many users will not use this scale as intended even with intent given in the form of explanatory text.
-Many users will use the scale as intended, but that usage is always based on their subjective ability to understand the way the scale should be used.
+Some users will use the scale as intended, but that usage is always based on their subjective ability to understand the way the scale should be used.

 Despite this, recommendation systems will accept these ratings as statistically accurate communications.
-Websites with huge samples of users and ratings may not seem to be negatively affected by the unreliable nature of these ratings.
-It is likely that that this unreliability becomes normalized as the data sample grows.
-Smaller websites and recommendation systems experiencing the ”cold start”, however, will suffer due to the subjective nature of its small rating sample.
+Websites with huge samples of users and ratings are less likely to be negatively affected by the unreliable nature of these ratings; as sample sets grow, that unreliability can become normalized.
+Smaller websites and recommendation systems experiencing the cold start, however, will suffer due to the subjective nature of their small rating samples.

 Binary voting is already happening

-YouTube toyed with the idea of switching their rating system to a “favorites” system to “declare your love for a video”, but ultimately settled on the thumbs up or down options we know and love today.
-There was some level of outcry from YouTube users expressing dismay at the change in rating scale, but there’s been no evidence to support this group as anything more than a loud minority.
+YouTube toyed with the idea of switching their rating system to a “favorites” system to “declare your love for a video”, but ultimately settled on likes and dislikes.

 The binary scale (and why it’s better)